Graph Contrastive Learning with Cross-view Reconstruction: Experiments

 \subsection{Ablation Study}

-To further verify the effectiveness of different modules in ACDGCL, we perform ablation studies on each one of the module by creating the model variants illustrated below.
-The comparison results are shown in Table~\ref{tab:abl}. \begin{itemize}[leftmargin=*] \item \textbf{w/o Intra-view Recon. }Reconstruction is only executed within the cross view i.e., $w \neq w^{\prime}$. \item \textbf{w/o Inter-view Recon. }Reconstruction is only executed within the same view i.e., $w = w^{\prime}$. \item \textbf{w/o Adv.
-Training. }Adversarial view is discarded in the contrastive loss. \end{itemize} From Table~\ref{tab:abl} we can see that our model with the combination of cross-view reconstruction and adversarial training module outperforms all of the variants.
-Discarding any reconstruction view could cause the failure to reach the optimal situation illustrated in Figure \ref{fig: mutual_info}.
-We can not guarantee the representation disentanglement assumption if we skip the inter-view reconstruction, and the sufficiency assumption may not hold if we abandon intra-view reconstruction.
-Either way, the augmentation-invariant representations may suffer from enormous information loss during the contrastive learning and further lead to the performance deterioration.
+To further verify the effectiveness of different modules in GraphCV, we perform ablation studies on each one of the module by creating two model variants: (1) \textbf{w/o CV Recon}, the cross-view reconstruction process is discarded; (2) \textbf{w/o Adv.
+Training}, the third adversarial view is discarded.
+The comparison results are shown in Table~\ref{tab:abl}.
+We can observe from Table~\ref{tab:abl} that our model with the combination of cross-view reconstruction and adversarial training module outperforms all of the variants.
+Omitting the reconstruction process could cause the failure to optimize the representation in a disentangled manner illustrated in Figure \ref{fig: mutual_info}(c), thereby the learned representation still suffer from features suppression issue.
 Compared with our model, the variant w/o Adv.
-Training may bring too much redundant information to the downstream classifier, therefore creating more confusions.
-The relatively larger performance deterioration for the two variants w/o Intra-view Recon and w/o Inter-view suggests the rule "better than nothing".
-That is, having redundant information is better than having it partially.
+Training may lead to representation collapse and bring extra redundant information, therefore resulting in sub-optimal performances in downstream tasks.

 \begingroup

 \endgroup